"I needed someone who acts like a friend but secretly delights in the misery of all people."

 Due to their reliance on random humor and excessive Comedic Sociopathy, a lot of characters in Seth McFarlane's shows come off this way due to lacking consistant noble or redeeming qualities.
 Roger from American Dad! may be the king of this trope, however; he has an extreme Lack of Empathy that shows an indifference for his family and friends' well being, and frequently commits all sorts of callous or outright murderous acts for minor indulgences or offenses, and so it goes without saying that he is a fan favorite.

 This trope was also played perfectly with Steve's mentally retarded friend Barry turning out to be conniving, cunning and British; this is thus extended when he forces others to perform trivial things (such as play board games) at gunpoint.
-He is a completely different person without his meds.
+He is a completely different person with his meds.

 Carter Pewterschmidt, father of Lois in Family Guy.
 Proud to be an asshole, he uses his mass fortune to be a Jerkass to people - yes, that includes orphans.
 Yet, he's a fun guy and a kid at heart.